aws/sagemaker-python-sdk/doc/overview.rst

 In this section, you learn how to take a pre-trained JumpStart model and deploy it directly to a SageMaker Endpoint.
-This is the fastest way to start machine learning with a Jumpstart model.
+This is the fastest way to start machine learning with a JumpStart model.
 The following assumes familiarity with `SageMaker models <https://sagemaker.readthedocs.io/en/stable/api/inference/model.html>`__ and their deploy functions.

 To begin, select a ``model_id`` and ``version`` from the JumpStart models table, as well as a model scope of either “inference” or “training”.
-For this example, you use a pre-trained Jumpstart model, so select “inference”  for your model scope.
+For this example, you use a pre-trained JumpStart model, so select “inference”  for your model scope.
 Use the utility functions to retrieve the URI of each of the three components you need to continue.